WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

   to non-volitile storage

-- `ExternalTriggerFeature`: not recently tested, as most models lack an external triggering connector
+- `ExternalTriggerFeature`: not recently tested, as most models lack an external triggering connector; will need updating for XS V2.

-- `GainDBFeature`: control gain (dB) in XS spectrometers
+- `GainDBFeature`: control gain (dB) in XS spectrometers.
+(On Hamamatsu CCD we don't let user randomly change gain, and InGaAs gain is handled through HighGainFeature).

 - `HighGainModeFeature`: toggle high-gain mode on InGaAs spectrometers

 - **`IntegrationTimeFeature`**: control integration time

-- **`LaserControlFeature`**: control laser (dis/enable and power via PWM)
+- **`LaserControlFeature`**: control internal SML or MML laser (dis/enable & PWM)

 - `LaserTemperatureFeature`: monitor laser temperature and (if supported) control setpoint

 - `LaserWatchdogFeature`: configure / enable laser watchdog on XS spectrometers

 - `MultiPosFeature`: experimental class to support spectrometers with multiple grating positions

 - **`MultispecFeature`**: encapsulate management, selection, display and settings across multiple connected spectrometers

-- `RegionControlFeature`: experimental class to support multiple ROI on 2D detectors
+- `RegionControlFeature`: experimental class to support multiple ROI on 2D sensors

-- **`Spectrometer`**: standard class to control and encapsulate settings/state for a single spectrometer; contains .settings (SpectrometerSettings) and .app_state (SpectrometerApplicationState)
+- **`Spectrometer`**: standard class to control and encapsulate settings/state for a single spectrometer; contains .settings (SpectrometerSettings) and .app_state (SpectrometerApplicationState).
+This is the class through which most EnlightenFeatures communicate with the spectrometer, typically via `spec = ctl.multispec.current_spectrometer`

 - **`SpectrometerApplicationState`**: holds state relating to a single spectrometer which is only relevant to the ENLIGHTEN application (as opposed to the driver-level